John Zápolya: Party leader of the gentry

-John's serious conflicts with the royal court had meanwhile made him the leader of a "national party", consisting of the smaller untitled noblemen (the gentry) who were opposed to the pro-Habsburg orientation of the higher aristocracy, the higher clergy and King Vladislaus.
-Although the Diet initially refused to enact the right of the infant crown prince Louis to succeed king Vladislaus, but Louis was finally crowned on Vladislaus's demand on 4 June 1508.
-According to the late 16th-century historian Miklós Istvánffy, John tried to persuade Vladislaus to give princess Anne in marriage to him when the king returned from Bohemia in early 1510, but the king refused him again.
+Zápolya's serious conflicts with the royal court had meanwhile made him the leader of a "national party", consisting of the smaller untitled noblemen (the gentry) who were opposed to the pro-Habsburg orientation of the higher aristocracy, the higher clergy, and King Vladislaus.
+The Diet initially refused to elect the infant crown prince Louis as successor to Vladislaus, but Louis was finally crowned on Vladislaus's demand on 4 June 1508.
+According to the late 16th-century historian Miklós Istvánffy, when the king returned from Bohemia in early 1510, Zápolya asked Vladislaus for the hand of his daughter Anne, but Vladislaus refused.

 Voivode of Transylvania

 Vladislaus II made John Zápolya Voivode of Transylvania and Count of the Székelys on 8 November 1510.
-He moved to Transylvania and took up residence in Kolozsvár (now Cluj-Napoca in Romania) in March 1511.
-The Ottomans began invading the southern frontier of the Kingdom of Hungary in April 1511.
+He moved to Transylvania and took up residence in Kolozsvár (now Cluj-Napoca, Romania) in March 1511.
+The Ottomans invaded the southern frontier of the Kingdom of Hungary in April 1511.
 John regularly held Diets for the representatives of the "Three Nations of Transylvania".
 He also headed the judicial assemblies of the Székely people.

-Vladislaus's brother, Polish king Sigismund I the Old, married John's younger sister, Barbara Zápolya in early 1512, which further increased the influence of the Zápolya family in short term, because Barbara had died in Krakow in 1515.
-To show off his wealth, John went with Barbara to Poland accompanied by 800 horsemen who wore gilded cloths.
-John made a raid in Ottoman Bulgaria in summer 1513.
-After returning to Transylvania, he crushed a revolt in Hermanstadt (now Sibiu in Romania) and forced the townspeople to pay an extraordinary tax.
+Vladislaus's brother, Polish king Sigismund I the Old, married John's younger sister, Barbara Zápolya in early 1512.
+To show off his wealth, John went with Barbara to Poland accompanied by 800 horsemen who wore gilded clothes.
+This increased the influence of the Zápolyas, but only in the short term, as Barbara died in 1515.
+John raided Ottoman Bulgaria in summer 1513.
+After returning to Transylvania, he crushed a revolt in Hermannstadt (now Sibiu, Romania) and forced the townspeople to pay an extraordinary tax.